-These are common questions mid-level leaders and individual contributors alike ask themselves when they start working on a new team.
+These are common questions mid-level leaders and individual contributors alike ask themselves, especially when they start working with a new team.

-Unfortunately, despite this being a common challenge, there’s not a lot written about the subject of managing up.
-Since our mission is to help people be more successful at work and on their teams, we’re here to help.
+Unfortunately, despite these being common challenges, there’s not a lot written on the subject of managing up.

 Expert Advice for Managing Up at Work

-We asked a number of leaders in the Lighthouse network for their advice on managing up, and below is some of the best advice we heard.
+We asked a number of leaders in the Lighthouse community for their advice on managing up.
+What better way to learn than from the experts?
+Below is some of the best advice we heard.

 Special thanks to Mark C. Crowley, Beth Armknecht Miller, and Oren Ellenbogen for their contributions.
 They come from variety of backgrounds as leaders experienced in tech, finance, and professional services around the world.